PTC Integrity

 PTC Integrity Lifecycle Manager (formerly MKS Integrity) is a software system lifecycle management (SSLM) and application lifecycle management (ALM) platform developed by MKS Inc. and was first released in 2001.
 The software is client/server, with both desktop (java/swing) and web client interfaces.
-It provides software development organizations with a environment in which they can manage the end-to-end processes of development.
+It provides software development organizations with an environment in which they can manage the end-to-end processes of development.

 Overview

 MKS Integrity is now a PTC product since the acquisition of MKS Inc., which was completed on May 31, 2011, by PTC.

 PTC Integrity Lifecycle Manager is built around a single repository.
 This single-repository solution supports the three pillars of lifecycle management—traceability, process automation, and reporting and analytics and some companies may see additional value in this approach.

 Integration of PTC Integrity Lifecycle Manager with IDEs and other development tools is—out-of-the-box—limited to a few products.
 Supported IDEs include Eclipse and Visual Studio.
 Also supported are IBM i and Apache Maven.